 Click Setup → Security tools.

 Click the slider bar next to Parental control to enable or disable Parental controls.
-A green slider bar indicates that the feature is enabled, a yellow slider bar indicates that the feature is not fully configured, a red slider bar indicates that the feature is paused.
+A green slider bar indicates that the feature is enabled, a yellow slider bar indicates that the feature is not fully configured and a red slider bar indicates that the feature is paused.

-If the slider bar is yellow, visit our Knowledgebase article (starting with step 5) to finish setting up Parental control.
+If the slider bar is yellow, finish setting up Parental control (starting with step 5).

 Click the arrow next to Parental control to access configuration settings.

 The Parental Control module consists of a quick enable/disable feature alongside a variety of settings for active Microsoft Windows User Accounts.
 Below is a list of additional Parental Control features and configurations, including links to step-by-step instructions (where available):

 User restrictions based upon Age: From the Parental Control module, parents can control and monitor internet access by configuring an age for Microsoft Windows User Accounts.
 Click here for step-by-step instructions to set up a Parental Control role for a user account.

 Restrict access by category and block web pages: Parents can restrict access by adding or removing items from the list of web categories and blocking access to certain web pages for each user account.
 Categories are defined as groups of web pages that contain similar subject matter, for example, adult content.
 Click here for step-by-step instructions to block or allow websites or categories using Parental Control.